DaleOrders/AWS-Study-Notes/README.md

 permission assigned to that role.
 These credentials are passed through instance **meta-data**.

-EC2 and the secure token service ensure the credentials never expire.
+EC2 and the secure token service ensure the credentials never expire as long as the instance profile is attached.

 ![image](https://user-images.githubusercontent.com/52617475/144717004-a1ecc52b-c243-4382-b499-ea730d0ce0aa.png)